-GUI-support
+4.1 GUI-support

-ADFinput has been adapted to provide full support for the multi-level setup in QUILD.
-See the ADF-GUI pages for more details.
+AMSinput has been adapted to provide full support for the multi-level setup in QUILD.

-Symmetry within QUILD
+4.2 Symmetry within QUILD

 QUILD tries to use symmetry as much as possible, but only for the geometry; as such, more symmetries are possible than within ADF (for the orbitals).
 For instance, it enables the use of S4 symmetry for the geometry and C2 for the orbitals.
-Moreover, with the use of the SYMROT subblock one can rotate coordinates from e.g. D5h to C2v for ferrocene.
+Moreover, with the use of the SYMROT (page 31) subblock one can rotate coordinates from e.g. D5h to C2v for ferrocene.
 Therefore, this allows the separation of geometric and orbital symmetry.

-More QM programs
+4.3 More QM programs

-Apart from ADF, NewMM and ORCA (for which an interface was already present), the new version includes interfaces to DFTB and MOPAC, and a GENERIC one to accommodate a generic QM program maintained by the user itself.
+Apart from ADF, NewMM and ORCA (for which an interface was already present), the new version includes interfaces to DFTB and MOPAC, and a GENERIC (page 35) one to accommodate a generic QM program maintained by the user itself.
 The user-program only has to be able to transform the QUILD-generated coordinates into an energy/gradient etc. and return data in the format as specified (a simple text file).
 A working example for HONDO is available.

-Frequency calculations for QM, MM and multi-level QM/QM and QM/MM schemes
+4.4 Frequency calculations for QM, MM and multi-level QM/QM and QM/MM schemes